noir-lang/noir/circuits/cpp/barretenberg/README.md

 ```
 mkdir build-wasm && cd build-wasm
-cmake -DWASM=ON ..
+cmake -DTOOLCHAIN=wasm-linux-clang ..
 make barretenberg.wasm
 ```

-There will be a binary at `./src/aztec/barretenberg.wasm` that can be copied to `barretenberg.js` for use in node and the browser.

-#### Testing
+The resulting wasm binary will be at `./src/aztec/barretenberg.wasm`.

 To run the tests, you'll need to install `wasmtime`.